 The moon takes roughly a month to orbit the Earth.
 Since many menstrual cycles are about the same length, people have made a connection between the moon and its effects on menstrual periods — but they’re not actually synchronized.

-On the subject of human reproductive cycles, it may comfort you to know that a full moon isn’t going to send you into a
+On the subject of human reproductive cycles, it may also comfort you to know that a full moon

-For example, if you visit Paris and have two unpleasant encounters with grumpy Parisians, you might come away thinking Parisians are rude.
+For example, if you visit a new city and have a few unpleasant encounters with locals, you might come away thinking that everyone from that city is rude.
 In coming to that conclusion, you’d be overlooking many positive or neutral interactions you had and focusing only on the negative ones.

 Because the moon’s cycles are known to influence natural phenomena like the tides, some cultures have developed a persistent — but mostly incorrect— belief that lunar phases also influence human emotions, behaviors, and health.